xonsh/xonsh/docs/envvars.rst

         in JSON format.
     * - XONSHRC
       - ``~/.xonshrc``
-      - Location of run control file.
+	``/etc/xonshrc`` (Linux and OSX)
+	``%ALLUSERSPROFILE%\Application Data\xonsh\xonshrc`` (Windows)
+      - A tuple of the locations of run control files, if they exist.
+User defined run control file will supercede values set in system-wide control file if there is a naming collision.
     * - XONSH_CONFIG_DIR
       - ``$XDG_CONFIG_HOME/xonsh``
       - This is location where xonsh configuration information is stored.